 The results of a drug-drug interaction study between darunavir 800 mg, ritonavir 100 mg and dabigatran etexilate 150 mg in healthy participants showed a 1.7-fold increase in dabigatran plasma AUC after single dosing of darunavir and ritonavir, and a 1.2-fold increase in dabigatran plasma AUC after repeated dosing of darunavir and ritonavir.
-The study demonstrated a 1.6-fold increase in dabigatran plasma $C{max}$ after single dosing of darunavir and ritonavir and ritonavir and ritonavir.
-The study demonstrated a 1.2-fold increase in dabigatran plasma $C{max}$ after single dosing of darunavir and ritonavir and ritonavir.
+The study demonstrated a 1.6-fold increase in dabigatran plasma C{max} after single dosing of darunavir and ritonavir, and a 1.2-fold increase in dabigatran plasma C{max} after repeated dosing of darunavir and ritonavir.